rsilva8/brainspaceinitiative.github.io/README.md

 ### Adding new speaker/talk

 * Check `./_data\speakers.yml` if s/he already there.
 If not, duplicate an existing speaker block and update the information.
-* Open `_data\sessions.yml`, duplicate an existing session block and update the corresponding information about the talk.
+* Open `./_data\sessions.yml`, duplicate an existing session block and update the corresponding information about the talk.
-* Open `_data\schedule.yml`, duplicate an existing schedule block and update the corresponding date/time information of the talk.
+* Open `./_data\schedule.yml`, duplicate an existing schedule block and update the corresponding date/time information of the talk.

+### Adding new team members

+* Check `./_data\speakers.yml` if s/he already there.
+If not, duplicate an existing speaker block and update the information.
+* Check `./_data\team.yml`, if s/he already there.
+If not, duplicate an existing team member block and update the information.

 ### (Re)Install notes